 Global Disability Innovation Hub

 The Global Disability Innovation Hub brings together partners connected to the Queen Elizabeth Olympic Park to make a positive difference to the lives of disabled people.
-The hub has been designed as part of the legacy of the 2012 Paralympic Games, which works with local communities, academics, experts and disabled people to drive innovation, co-design and collaboration.
+The hub has been designed to amplify the legacy of the 2012 Paralympic Games, working with local communities, academics, experts and disabled people to drive innovation, co-design and collaboration.

 - Loughborough University London